arabellas-craft/arabellas-craft.github.io/_posts/2026-05-05-four-cycles-irish-mythology.md

 ## Where the four-cycle framework comes from

 The "four cycles" framework is a late 19th-century scholarly construction, not a native Irish category.
-Welsh scholar John Rhys popularized it in his 1888 *[Lectures on the Origin and Growth of Religion as Illustrated by Celtic Heathendom](https://archive.org/details/lecturesoriginan00rhys)*.
+Welsh scholar John Rhys popularized it in his 1888 *[Lectures on the Origin and Growth of Religion as Illustrated by Celtic Heathendom](https://archive.org/details/lecturesoriginan00rhys){:target="_blank" rel="noopener noreferrer"}*.
 Later editors standardized it.
 It became the way English-language readers were taught to sort Irish stories.

 Medieval Irish scribes didn't think this way.
 They organized their material by tale-type, with Irish names: *tochmarc* (wooing), *aided* (death tale), *immram* (sea voyage), *echtra* (otherworld adventure), *togail* (destruction), *cath* (battle), *fled* (feast), *tóraigheacht* (pursuit).
 The tale-lists preserved in the Book of Leinster catalogued stories by these types.
 A storyteller was expected to know a certain number of *tochmarca*, *aitheda*, and so on.